raysan5/raygui/styles/amber/README.md

 ## style: amber

-Amber accenture and charcoal tones.
-I can't write sexy descriptions like Raysan, so just give it a try 😀
+Amber accenture and charcoal tones with a light font for nice visuals.

 ![amber style table](style_amber.png)